-commercial paper rate;
+- commercial paper rate;

 - U.S. prime rate;

-- LIBOR;
+- SOFR Index;

-- EURIBOR:
+- EURIBOR;

 - treasury rate;

 - CMT rate;

 - CMS rate; and/or

 - federal funds rate.

 We describe each of the interest rate bases in further detail below in this subsection.
 If you purchase a floating rate note, your pricing supplement will specify the interest rate basis that applies to your note.
+If your floating rate note has an interest rate basis other than those listed above, your pricing supplement will describe the applicable interest rate basis.